apollo-elements/apollo-elements/pages/queries.md

+GraphQL queries are how you read data from the graph.
+You can think of them as roughly analogous to HTTP `GET` requests or SQL `READ` statements.

 Query components read data from the GraphQL and expose them on the component's `data` property.
 Each query component takes a `query` property which is a GraphQL `DocumentNode`.
 You can create that object using the `gql` template literal tag, or via `rollup-plugin-graphql`, etc.

 Apollo client ensures that the component always has the latest data by _subscribing_ to the query.
+Query components will automatically subscribe to their queries whenever the `query` property is set, like in this example which sets the `query` class field.

 ```ts
 import { ApolloQuery, customElement } from '@apollo-elements/lit-apollo';